vizenturelabs/cypride/README.md

 ## 🌍 **Why Cyprus Needs CypRide**

-While carpooling services like BlaBlaCar and Karos operate internationally, Cyprus has no dedicated, locally-optimized platform for community-based ride sharing.
+While carpooling services like BlaBlaCar and Karos operate internationally, Cyprus has no dedicated, locally-optimized platform for community-based ride-sharing.
 CypRide fills this gap with a zero-commission, open-source solution built specifically for Cypriot routes — connecting people across the island from Nicosia to Limassol, Larnaca to Paphos.

 - Drivers never profit — only share actual fuel/toll costs (GDPR-compliant cost-sharing model)
 - No hidden commissions eat into shared expenses